hjgode/TotalFreedomDataEdit/app/doc/usage.md

     +=>\u001d=><fnc1>;

+## Note

+If no rule matches, nothing is returned and a 'bad scan' sound is emitted.

 ## Installation

 Install the Demo Data Editing plugin apk either using ADB or by copying the apk file to the device and then use a file browser to install.